Charlie Messenger Review: Does the Penguin Really Give Good Money Advice?

 Talking to Charlie via Messenger reminds me a bit of chatting with Digit via text.
 Of course there are a couple of very key differences between the two services.
 For one, Charlie is free while Digit now charges $5 a month.
 The other major difference is that, while Digit is able to move money on your behalf, Charlie can only view transactions and make recommendations.
 With that in mind, what exactly can Charlie do?

 One of the standard prompts you can send to Charlie is “Ideas.”
 Doing so will prompt the service to share a tip or recommendation.
-In my experience, some of these are more personalized while others are fairly generic.
+In my experience, some of these are personalized while others are fairly generic.
 This also seems to be one of the main ways the service monetizes, presumably earning affiliate revenue from the other sites and companies it pitches.

-To give you an example of the Ideas I’ve encountered, my first came from Charlie realizing that I spend a fair amount on Starbucks each month.
+To give you an example of the Ideas I’ve encountered, my first suggestion came from Charlie realizing that I spend a fair amount on Starbucks each month.
 When it then asked if I wanted to hear an idea to save money on this, I was a bit worried it was gonna attempt to sell me on the Starbucks credit card from Chase or just, you know, tell me to buy a Keurig.
 Instead it suggested that I could purchase discounted gift cards via one of two services: Raise and Cardpool.
 Personally I hadn’t heard of either service and have yet to vet them for myself but it sounds like a pretty interesting tip.
-Moreover I was impressed that the links for both led directly to the Starbucks gift card pages on each site instead of just the homepage.
+Moreover I was impressed that the links for both led directly to the Starbucks gift card pages on each site instead of just the homepage (yay for deep linking!).

 As for the more generic Ideas that Charlie has presented to me, it noted that filling up your gas tank earlier in the week could save you money versus waiting until the end.
 Somewhat related, Charlie inquired about my car insurance needs.
 After asking my zip code, it referred me to a site called The Zebra where I could start my search for new quotes.
 While this site could potentially be helpful (again, I have yet to really explore it in depth), the nearly unsolicited nature of the referral makes me wonder whether future Ideas will really be tailored to my needs or whether they’ll just throw things against the wall until something sticks.
 That might sound a bit harsh as I do think the Ideas have been fairly good so far, but I could see how they might be a bit annoying in some cases.